How to Engage Remote Developer Teams

 We have quickly learned how much of a struggle it is to take our company culture and all the rituals we enjoyed and upload them to an online workspace.
 It’s not quite the same, is it?
 We can’t really identify what makes our company different from the next, and that’s just one station away from ‘why do I even work here in the first place?’
 When the humanised element of work is stripped away, engagement suffers, culture and morale take a hit, and that’s when a team and the company begins to suffer from lower productivity and employee satisfaction.

-According to Gallup’s State of the Global Workplace survey, only 15% of employees are engaged in the workplace, and remote workers reported even lower levels of engagement than their office counterparts.
+According to a Gallup study, only 20% of employees are engaged in the workplace, and remote workers reported even lower levels of engagement than their office counterparts.
 These two figures paint a very clear picture for managers moving into remote working situations.
 In this article, we’ve broken down each step of engagement so you can discover what works for your team, and we’ve also added some creative ways to keep the conversations going so that you and your team can emerge with strong connections.

 We’ve broken down this article into four parts; the first is about communication; the second part is about managing team participation (and a few creative ideas to get you started!); the third part is about showing appreciation; and finally, we share some ways you can measure engagement in your team.